Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 void JobQueue::processWork()
 {
-    // While the server is running loop. while (!finished)
+    // While the server is running a loop. while (!finished)
     {
         // Get a piece of work from the queue.